Hornbill-Docs/esp-config/esp-config/security/single-sign-on.md

 The Service Provider (Hornbill) meta data files needed for configuring your IdP can be downloaded from your Hornbill instance In order to successfully configure your Identity Provider (IdP) you will need details of your Hornbill instance.
 The Service Provider meta data files contain such things as the Service Provider Entity Id and Assertion Consumer Service (ACS) binding that your IdP needs to communicate during the authentication process.

 To get your meta data files, log into Hornbill Administration and navigate to Home > system > Security > SSO Profiles.
-Located towards the top right of the list are buttons labelled "Mobile Catalog", "User", "Admin", "Service", and "Customer".
+Located towards the top right of the list are buttons labeled "Mobile Catalog", "User", "Admin", "Service", and "Customer".
 Clicking each of these will download the Hornbill meta data file for the associated Service URL.

 USER - contains information for https://live.hornbill.com/[your instance name] ADMIN - contains information for https://admin.hornbill.com/[your instance name]